Fuel Injection vs. Carburetor ATV Engines [Guide]

 The big push for fuel injected engines comes from the government’s push for more environmental regulations.

-ATV manufacturers have been forced to move to ATVs that use less gas and burn cleaner, and only EFI engines can deliver that.
+ATV manufacturers have been forced to move to units that use less gas and burn cleaner, and only EFI engines can deliver that.

-As the regulations get more strict, we may see more electric ATVs hitting the market.
-Just like how fuel injection is getting rid of carbureted engines, we may soon see electric ATVs replacing the fuel injected ATVs.
+As regulations become stricter, we might witness an increase in electric models entering the market.
+Similar to how fuel injection is phasing out carbureted engines, we could soon see electric ATVs replacing those with fuel injection.

 Not too happy about the thought of it, but I don’t see it being a thing for a good long while.
 Though, we see the biggest ATV and SXS manufacturers start to make electric off-road vehicles.